DS 7 Crossback SUV - MPG, running costs & CO2

 DS 7 Crossback MPG & CO2

-Choose a diesel and there’s the option of a 1.5-litre with 128bhp or a larger 2.0-litre engine with 178bhp.
-The former is the most economical, returning an impressive 55.3mpg, while the more powerful version promises up to 48.2mpg.
-The latter puts the front-wheel-drive DS 7 just ahead of the equivalent Audi Q3 2.0-litre TDI quattro, which can hit 40.4mpg.
-CO2 emissions from 137g/km are also just ahead of the Audi’s best figure and put the 2.0-litre BlueHDi DS 7 in a middling Benefit-in-Kind (BiK) band for company-car tax.
+For diesel fans there’s the option of a 1.5-litre engine with 128bhp.
+The larger 2.0-litre engine with 178bhp has been discontinued.
+The former is the most economical of the two, returning an impressive 55.3mpg, while the 2.0-litre engine promises up to 48.2mpg.
+CO2 emissions from 140g/km put the 1.5-litre BlueHDi DS 7 in a high Benefit-in-Kind band for company-car tax of 32%.

-The PureTech 225 petrol engine is a turbocharged 1.6-litre, mated to an eight-speed automatic gearbox as standard and with claimed fuel economy of up to 40.4mpg.
-CO2 emissions of 164g/km result in a high BiK band.
-The 1.2-litre PureTech 130 engine is more economical, returning up to 46mpg with CO2 emissions from 143g/km.
+The PureTech 225 petrol engine is a turbocharged 1.6-litre, mated to an eight-speed automatic gearbox as standard and with claimed fuel economy of up to 39.8mpg.
+CO2 emissions from 164g/km result in a higher BiK band.
+The 1.2-litre PureTech 130 engine is more economical, returning up to 43.5mpg with CO2 emissions from 147g/km.

 Insurance groups for the BlueHDi 130 engine range from 21 to 23, depending on trim level.
 Meanwhile, the BlueHDi 180 and PureTech 225 engines both sit in the same groups from 29 to 31.
 The Audi Q3 sits in insurance groups from 20 to 28, while the BMW X1 resides in groups 24 to 34.